New iterative algorithms for estimation of item functioning: Discussion

+Finally, \gls{glnm} discussed in this paper do not account for missing data.
+However, when estimation and potential \gls{dif} detection are performed for each item separately, this would minimize the omission of data.

-Additionally, this study's real data example explored item functioning in the multi-item measurement related to anxiety.
-However, the task of the parameter estimation in the presented models would also be relevant for several other situations.
-The later could include data from educational measurement, where the lower asymptote may represent item guessing, and the upper asymptote may represent the lapse rate (item slipping or inattention).
-Moreover, the generalised logistic regression model is not limited to multi-item measurements since the class determined by Equation \eqref{eq:4PL:gen} represents a wide family of the covariate-specific 4\gls{pl} models.
-This model might be used and further extended in various study fields, including but not limited to quantitative pharmacology \cite{dinse2011algorithm}; applied microbiology \cite{brands2020method}; modelling patterns of urban electricity usage \cite{to2012growth}; and plant growth modelling \cite{zub2012late}.
-Therefore, estimating parameters and understanding limitations of used methods are crucial for a wide range of researchers and practitioners.
+This study's real data examples explored item functioning in the multi-item measurement related to anxiety and learning competencies.
+However, the parameter estimation task in the presented models would also be relevant to many other educational, psychological, and health-related measurement areas, such as the assessment of well-being, fatigue, reading literacy, and others.
+Moreover, the generalized logistic regression model is not limited to multi-item measurements since the class determined by Equation \eqref{eq:4PL:gen} represents a broad family of the covariate-specific \gls{4pl} models.
+This model might be used and further extended in various study fields, including but not limited to quantitative pharmacology \cite{dinse2011algorithm}, applied microbiology \cite{brands2020method}, modeling patterns of urban electricity usage \cite{to2012growth}, and plant growth modeling \cite{zub2012late}.
+Therefore, the estimation procedures proposed in this work are highly relevant for a wide range of researchers and practitioners, both within and outside the psychometric field.

-To conclude, this study illustrated differences and challenges in fitting generalised logistic regression models using various estimation techniques.
-This work demonstrated the superiority of the novel implementation of the \gls{em} algorithm and the newly proposed method based on \gls{plf} over the existing \gls{nls} and \gls{ml} methods.
-Thus, improving the estimation algorithms is critical since it could increase precision while maintaining a user-friendly implementation.
+To conclude, this study researched advances in fitting generalized logistic regression models using various estimation techniques, including two newly proposed ones.
+We demonstrated the superiority of the novel implementation of the \gls{em} algorithm and the newly proposed method based on \gls{plf} over the existing \gls{nls} and directly implemented \gls{ml} methods.
+Improving estimation algorithms is critical since it could increase precision while maintaining a user-friendly implementation.
+It may also provide additional information regarding individual respondents and items; thus, it is worth investing resources in the advancements of estimation methods.